GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 $samtools index LTR5_candidateIS_bowtie2_BEST.sorted.bam
 ```

 #### 4.2.1.
-Extract alternative position of each reads
+Extract alternative positions of each read

-Extract the 11 best mapping positions of every reads.
-Those alternative positions will be used to detected IS in low-complexity regions (RECALL).
+Extract the 11 best mapping positions of each read.
+These alternative positions will be used to detect IS in low-complexity regions (RECALL).

 ```
 bowtie2 -p 2 --very-sensitive -k 11 -N 1 --no-mixed -x $bowtie2_virusHost_index -1 $R1_LTR3 -2 $R2_LTR3 > LTR3_candidateIS_ALTERN_bowtie2.sam